B-IJoe1/B-IJoe1/README.md

 🌟 About Me

 Hello!
 I'm **Joseph Severe**, a software engineer and researcher passionate about the intersection of artificial intelligence and accessibility.
 I specialize in creating AI and NLP tools that transform data into solutions that educate, inform, and empower.
+I also like extracting and manipulating data to retrieve significant insights and create an impact with that information.

 ---